jolman009/literati-library/docs/DEVELOPER_ONBOARDING.md

 ## 🎉 **Welcome to the Team!**

-You're now ready to contribute to Literati!
+You're now ready to contribute to ShelfQuest!
 Remember:

 - **Don't hesitate to ask questions** - everyone was new once
 - **Quality over speed** - we value well-tested, secure code